Pactbreaker

 • Visiting the forest lets you get a clue about one of the wolves, but wolves can go hunting in the forest and might catch you.

-• Vampires need to drain your blood twice in order to kill you.
+• Vampires need to drain your blood twice in order to kill you, or three times if you are a wolf.

 Roles